ibm-skills-network/portals-knowledgebase/docs/learning-content/guided-project.md

 ## Project Types

-Our Guided Projects support are hosted on on the platforms like:
+Our Guided Projects utilize Skills Network Labs to provide a variety of lab environments hosted in the cloud.
+Examples include:

 - AI Playground
 - Cloud IDE